HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-encoding-performance.markdown

 ### Hardware

 The hardware you run on can have a large effect on performance.
-HandBrake can scale well up to 6 CPU cores with diminishing returns thereafter.
+HandBrake can scale well up to 6 to 8 CPU cores with diminishing returns thereafter.
-So a 4 Core CPU can be nearly twice as fast as a Dual Core equivalent.
+So a 4 core CPU can be nearly twice as fast as a dual Core equivalent, however a 16 core may not be twice as fast as an 8 core but may still offer significant increases in performance.

-HandBrake also supports encoding in Hardware with Intel QuickSync.
-This uses dedicated ASIC hardware on the processor to encode the video which leaves much of the CPU free for other tasks.
-This offers very high performance encoding at a reasonable quality if you have a Haswell or newer Intel Processor with HD Graphics on-board.
+The CPU scaling curve does vary greatly by source and settings used.

+HandBrake also supports encoding in ASIC hardware with Intel QuickSync, Nvidia NVEnc, and AMD VCE.

 See our [System Requirements](../technical/system-requirements.html) for details on recommended hardware for running HandBrake.